White House nominates Wilson, Phillips to FTC

 The White House also sent to the Senate two other FTC nominations that the president announced last year: Republican antitrust lawyer Joe Simons to be the chairman of the commission and Democrat Rohit Chopra, a veteran of the Consumer Financial Protection Bureau, to be a commissioner.

 The FTC works with the Justice Department to enforce antitrust law and investigates allegations of deceptive behavior by companies.
-The agency has five commissioners, only three of whom can be from the same party.
+The agency has five commissioners; only three can be from one party.

 The agency is currently headed by acting Chairwoman Maureen Ohlhausen, a Republican, with Democrat Terrell McSweeny the only other commissioner.